Where's the best place for the motor on an electric bike?

 Mid-Drive Motors - the 'have it all (almost)' option

-Mid-drive motor systems on electric bicycles from German manufacturers Bosch and Impulse have started to become more common in the Australian and NZ market.
+Mid-drive motor systems on electric bikes from Bosch and Shimano have started to become more common in the Australian and NZ market.
 This option is quite different to the hub motor setup.
 The mid-drive motor pulls on the chain, just as your pedalling power does.
 This then turns the rear wheel and away you go.
 The motor's drive goes through the bicycles gears, so the motor is effectively geared too.

 Disadvantages: More complicated system, so motors are usually more expensive and the proliferation of sensors in the bike adds to possible failure modes.
 The drive-chain is under increased stress (human power + motor power through the one chain), so the chain, gears and rear hub will need to be maintained and replaced more frequently.